 (Oh, and one last breach of the rules: Sony Pictures Animation and Columbia Pictures has animated film Spider-Man: Into The Spider-Verse scheduled for 2018.
 I know it’s not a Marvel Studios release, but it is a Marvel movie and it looks fantastic – so check it out!)

 Mexico-based thriller Sicario made quite a splash with critics and audiences alike, and Stefano Sollima’s follow-up to Denis Villeneuve’s original film appears poised to do the same.

 Acclaimed screenwriter Taylor Sheridan is again on scripting duties for Sicario 2: Soldado, with Benecio Del Toro and Josh Brolin (him again!) likewise reprising their roles.
-Although Emily Blunt is sadly no longer attached to Soldado, talented new recruits like Catherine Keener and Matthew Modine should hopefully pick up the slack.
+Although Emily Blunt is sadly no longer attached to Soldado, talented new recruits Catherine Keener and Matthew Modine should hopefully pick up the slack.

 As with before, Sheridan is aiming to marry complex moral and political themes to a pulse-pounding crime flick, and Sollima’s track record of success within the genre suggests this is one juggling act that won’t go wrong!

 Director John Curran and a strong supporting cast – including Kate Mara, Ed Helms and Bruce Dern – all appear to be on stellar form.
-But Chappaquiddick ultimately looks set to belong to Clarke, who paints a riveting portrait of man desperate to live up to his familial legacy by any means necessary.
+But Chappaquiddick looks set to belong to Clarke, who paints a riveting portrait of man desperate to live up to his family’s legacy by any means necessary.